aaronicsubstances/backend-local-forward-proxy/README.md

 npm start
 ```

 See .env.sample for available environment variables to use.
 The most important of them is CONNECTION_INFO_LIST, which has to be set for the application to run.
 Also available is REQUEST_TIMEOUT_MILLIS, which defaults to 10 seconds.

-The CONNECTION_INFO_LIST environment variable is a JSON array of nested arrays, where each nested array has 3 elements:
+The CONNECTION_INFO_LIST environment variable is a serialized JSON array, where each array item has 3 fields:

-   * uuid/guid identifying a target url to a backend-reverse-proxy instance.
+   * `targetAppId`: uuid/guid identifying a target url to a backend-reverse-proxy instance.
-   * backend-reverse-proxy base url
+   * `reverseProxyBaseUrl`: backend-reverse-proxy base url
-   * target web application base url
+   * `targetAppBaseUrl`: target web application base url

-To "comment out" a nested array, let its first item start with "#".
+To "comment out" an item in the array, let its targetAppId field start with "#".

 ## Architecture